Carreau/phd-dissertation/parts/part3.rst

-The thickness of the actin cortex :math:`e` as measured in :cite:`Kawska2012` increase with time during the polymerisation of actin.
-We can predict that the offset distance |delta| should increase with time, except in the absence of Capping Protein where no actin cortices forms.This can be verified on :num:`figure #time-delta-corr` that show the evolution of |delta| as a function of polymerisation time.
+The thickness of the actin cortex :math:`e` as measured in :cite:`Kawska2012` increases with time during the polymerisation of actin.
+We can predict that the offset distance |delta| should increase with time, except in the absence of Capping Protein where no actin cortices form.
+This can be verified on :num:`figure #time-delta-corr` that show the evolution of |delta| as a function of polymerisation time.